Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 <!-- #region deletable=true editable=true -->
 Let's summarize what we've just seen with modules:

-1. A *{index}`module`* is a group of code items such as functions that are related to one another.
-Individual modules are often in a group referred to as a *library*.
+1. A {index}`module` is a group of code items such as functions that are related to one another.
+Individual modules are often in a group referred to as a library.

 2. Modules can be loaded using the `import` statement.
 Functions that are part of the module `modulename` can then be used by typing `modulename.functionname()`.
 For example, `sin()` is a function that is part of the `math` module, and used by typing `math.sin()` with some number between the parentheses.